January 7, 2021

-Dr. Bonnie Henry has announced expanded and updated orders to curb the spread of COVID-19.
+Dr. Bonnie Henry has announced extended and updated orders to curb the spread of COVID-19.
 Some of these orders previously applied to UFV and the Fraser Health Region, but have now been rolled out to the rest of the province.
-Others are new and are effective from yesterday, November 19, 2020 to Monday, December 7, 2020 at midnight.
+These orders are extended until at least Friday, February 5, 2021 at midnight.

 The following existing and new orders apply:

 - Masks – A new order indicates non-medical masks or face-coverings are now mandatory in all public indoor settings and all retail stores.
 Masks must be worn in all UFV spaces except if alone in your private office or workspace.
+A face shield is not a substitute for a mask as it has an opening below the mouth.
 The mask requirement does not apply to those who are unable to wear a mask or put on/remove a mask on their own;

 - Face-to-face classes continue – All face-to-face and remote classes will continue;